kawhitney/Article-Explorer/README.md

 This was created as the NLP Project for UNT Fall 2021 CSCE 4290/5290 by **Ali Khan, Kaitlynn Whitney, and Rachel Johnson**

+## Introduction
+The system features BERT-based neural models for extractive summarization as well as question answering on short and long documents.
+Users can submit the url of an article on the internet, or upload a local ```.txt``` file.

+N.B.
+First runs of the system will be slow due to downloading of language models.

 ## Installation
 This application requires at least Python 3.7